-Net cash provided by financing activities was \$31.2 million for the year ended December 31, 2020.
-Cash provided by financing activities related to net proceeds of \$18.9 million from the issuance of common stock as part of our underwritten public offering in September 2020 and net proceeds of \$12.4 million from the issuance of common stock as part of our ATM offerings.
-Net cash provided by financing activities was \$25.4 million for the year ended December 31, 2019.
-Cash provided by financing activities related to net proceeds of \$17.6 million from the issuance of common stock as part of our underwritten public offering in November 2019 and net proceeds of \$7.8 million from the issuance of common stock as part of our ATM offerings.
+Net cash provided by financing activities was \$40.3 million for the year ended December 31, 2021, which related to net proceeds from the issuance of common stock as part of our ATM offerings.
+Net cash provided by financing activities was \$31.2 million for the year ended December 31, 2020, which related to net proceeds of \$18.9 million from the issuance of common stock as part of our underwritten public offering in September 2020 and net proceeds of \$12.4 million from the issuance of common stock as part of our ATM offerings.